hmcneill46/Spotify-Connect-muOS-Application/README.md

 ## License

 This project is licensed under the same license as librespot.
-Please see the [LICENSE](https://github.com/librespot-org/librespot/blob/master/LICENSE) file for details.
+Please see their [LICENSE](https://github.com/librespot-org/librespot/blob/master/LICENSE) file for details.

 ## Disclaimer from librespot